Shelex/llm-reasoning/README.md

 **TL;DR**: A TypeScript-first, self-improving, graph-oriented reasoning system that transforms your local LLM into a PhD-level overthinker with existential crisis detection and automatic retry mechanisms.

-RAG approach contains hybrid retrieval via vector+bm25 search and colBERT reranking.
+RAG approach contains hybrid retrieval via vector+bm25 search and reranking.

 ## What This Cursed Thing Actually Does